top of page

 Understanding Art Therapy Benefits for Stress Relief

-Art therapy is a form of expressive therapy that uses the creative process of making art to improve a person’s physical, mental, and emotional well-being.
-Unlike traditional talk therapy, art therapy allows individuals to express feelings that may be difficult to put into words.
+Art therapy is a form of expressive therapy that utilizes the creative process of making art to improve a person’s physical, mental, and emotional well-being.
+Unlike traditional talk therapy, art therapy allows individuals to express feelings that may be difficult to articulate.
 This can be especially helpful for managing stress.

 Some key art therapy benefits include: